-Hopefully by now you’re convinced that you need video, and that video is totally vital to your marketing strategy, but if not I have two more things to consider and the first one is:
+Hopefully by now you’re convinced that you need video, and that video is totally vital to your marketing strategy, but if not I have two more things to consider.

 - 27 million pieces of content are published every single day.

 - Our average attention span has dropped from 12 to only 8 seconds.

 - We check our phone 150 times a day and our email 30 times an hour.

 - The amount of information in the world doubles every 18 months.